ryan-zaatari/CreditCardRisk/index.md

 As we can see, the following architectures perform no better.
 Our seems to still overfit to our data as training loss is decreasing whereas our testing loss seems to increase overtime.
 As a result, we tested the arcitechtures again with "dropout" neurons with hopes of correcting our overfitting issue.
 The graphs of these particular results are not provided, as a the accuracy after 25 epochs is within 1-2% of the networks without "dropout" neurons.

 ### Random Forest Classifier
 The second model we chose to use is a Random Forest Classifier.
-The reason behind this choice is because random forest classifiers are generally harder to overfit.
-We thought this would be a great choice for a second, as our Neural Network tended to overfit our data.
+We chose random forest classifier because they generally withstand overfitting, and our Neural Network tended to overfit our data.
 There are three parameters we dealt in our Random Forest Classifier.

 * n_estimators: The number of trees in the forest
 * min_samples_leaf: The minimum number of samples required to split an internal node